Skip to Content

 Address: Piazza di San Lorenzo, 9, 50123 Firenze FI

-The basilica was built in a Romanesque style and features several important works by famous Renaissance artists such as Donatello, Michelangelo, and Brunelleschi.
-Inside you can find the Medici Chapels, which are decorated with beautiful frescos by Michelangelo.
+The basilica was built in a Romanesque style and featured a few crucial works by famous Renaissance artists such as Donatello, Michelangelo, and Brunelleschi.
+You can find the Medici Chapels decorated with beautiful frescos by Michelangelo.

-25. See an alternative version of David at Bargello National Museum.
+25. See an alternative version of David at the Bargello National Museum.

 Address: Via del Proconsolo, 4, 50122 Firenze

-If you’re a statue lover, you need to visit the Bargello National Museum.
-The museum is incredibly affordable to visit, only 8 euros to visit, and is often one of the most overlooked museums in Florence.
+If you’re a statue lover, visit the Bargello National Museum.
+The exhibition center is incredibly affordable, only 8 euros to see, and is often one of the most overlooked museums in Florence.

 26. Shop for Italian goods at San Lorenzo Market.